ibm-messaging/mq-dev-patterns/Rust-REST/README.md

 These samples have been tested on rust 1.56.1 and cargo 1.56.0.

-## Certification Warning

-This code example operates by allowing invalid certifications in order to make a connection.

-This practice is acceptable for code samples but not for general, practical use.

-Invalid certifications increase susceptibility to attacks and viruses whilst risking your encryption and mutual authentication.

 ## Building the samples

 The best way to build and compile these samples is to set up your environment with rustc and cargo installed.

-To run these files on the command line navigate to your chosen directory and run:
+See https://doc.rust-lang.org/cargo/getting-started/installation.html for information on installing the compiler and associated tools for your platform.

+You can run the samples directly from this cloned github repository.
+The `RUNME.sh` script in the same directory as this README file can be executed.

 ```bash
 $ cargo new project_name